jonathonreed/atrf-journal/_posts/2017-03-06-coming-soon.markdown

 <blockquote>It happened at a meeting between an Indian community in northwest British Columbia and some government officials.
 The officials claimed the land for the government.
 The natives [sic] were astonished by the claim.
 They couldn&rsquo;t understand what these relative newcomers were talking about.
 Finally one of the elders put what was bothering them in the form of a question. &ldquo;If this is your land,&rdquo; he asked, &ldquo;where are your stories?&rdquo; <cite>J. Edward Chamberlin</cite></blockquote>

-Warm weather is headed our way, and St. John&rsquo;s is coming ever closer!
+Warm weather is headed our way, and St. John&rsquo;s is coming ever closer.